HediaWei/cognitive_test_group_5/README.md

 * Add a much clearer description of the user interface
 * Added a 3s time wait between button clicks and questions pops out to allow a responce time
-* Add a logic to check consent before test start Changed
+* Add a logic to check consent before test start

+Changed
 * Moved the consent check from the end to the begining of the test

+Removed
-* Remove the consent check at the end of the test
+*the consent check at the end of the test

 Fixed
 * Improve the logic of the Main function and willingness_check so now willingness_check retutn a boolean variable